TobiasReich/weatherstation/README.md

-# weatherstation
+# Weatherstation

+As part of my studies I wanted to experiment with the smallest devices and sensors I could get.
-A local weather station for testing ESP32 sensors
+This became a local (indoor) weather station built up with an ESP32 and sensors.

+If you are looking for a cheap weather station you might find this somewhere else.
+This is more a hobby, a kind of a playground for sensors and C programming.

 ## Overview